tum-pbs/pbdl-book/physgrad.md

 Not too surprising after this introduction: A central insight of the following chapter will be that regular gradients are often a _sub-optimal choice_ for learning problems involving physical quantities.
 It turns out that both supervised and DP gradients have their pros and cons, and leave room for custom methods that are aware of the physics operators.
-In particular, we'll show in the following how scaling problems of DP gradients affect NN training.
+In particular, we'll show, based on the analysis from {cite}`holl2021pg`, how scaling problems of DP gradients affect NN training.
 Then, we'll also illustrate how multi-modal problems (as hinted at in {doc}`intro-teaser`) negatively influence NNs.
 Finally, we'll explain several alternatives to prevent these problems.
 It turns out that a key property that is missing in regular gradients is a proper _inversion_ of the Jacobian matrix.